pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/README.txt

     A a card-based bootstrap program to load and execute the Burroughs Algebraic Compiler from Algol58_Tape_TomSawyer.tape.

+Algol58_Program_Loader.card
+    A card-based bootstrap program to clear memory and load the object code for an Algol program compiled to tape on unit 1.

 PaperTape-Version/
     Directory containing a version of the compiler adapted by Tom Sawyer for paper tape input and Cardatron output.